warning

 Let's find out more about these words.

-An Illustrated chapter book is a longer fictional text with illustrations to support and develop understanding.
+An illustrated chapter book is a longer fictional text with illustrations to support and develop understanding.

-Vignettes are small, focused illustrations that often capture a specific moment or scene within a narrative.
+Vignettes are small focused illustrations that often capture a specific moment or scene within a narrative.

 A theme is a big idea, topic or message that recurs within a story.

-Our lessons three parts to it today.
+Our lesson has three parts to it today.

-We're gonna begin with exploring the story.
+We're gonna begin with exploring a story.

-Next, exploring illustrated chapter books and finally exploring themes.
+Next, exploring illustrated chapter books and finally, exploring themes.

 First of all, the story and what a story is.

-"The Miraculous Journey of Edward Tulane" is written by Kate DiCamillo and illustrated by Bagram Ibatoulline.
+"Miraculous Journey of Edward Tulane" is written by Kate DiCamillo and illustrated by Bagram Ibatoulline.

-It's an illustrated chapter book, with black and white pencil sketch vignettes.
+It's an illustrated chapter book with black and white pencil sketch vignettes.

-At the beginning of the text, Edward is described as an exquisite China rabbit, crafted with great care and attention to detail.
+At the beginning of the text, Edward is described as an exquisite china rabbit crafted with great care and attention to detail.

-The text is set across the United States, with Edward travelling through different places and experiencing different time periods as he is passed from owner to owner.
+The text is set across the United States with Edward travelling through different places and experiencing different time periods as he is passed from owner to owner.

 Edward's journey takes him to many unnamed locations within the United States.

-The text does not explicitly mention when or where much of it is set, except for New York and Memphis shown there on the map.
+The text does not explicitly mention when or where much of it is set except for New York and Memphis shown there on the map.

 There's no mention of modern life or technology.